planetscale/database-js/README.md

-# database-js
+# PlanetScale Serverless Driver for JavaScript

-`database-js` is a Fetch API compatible PlanetScale database driver for serverless and edge compute platforms that require HTTP external connections, such as Cloudflare Workers or Vercel Edge Functions.
+A Fetch API compatible PlanetScale database driver for serverless and edge compute platforms that require HTTP external connections, such as Cloudflare Workers or Vercel Edge Functions

 ## Installation